 - The possible inclusion of the derailment detection function;

-- Based on the outputs of S2R IP5, define the interoperability requirements for automatic couplers for freight wagons (if necessary including digital connection);
+- Based on the outputs of S2R IP5, definition of the interoperability requirements for automatic couplers for freight wagons (if necessary including digital connection);

 - Review the provisions on train rear end signals based on the findings in the reports delivered by Member States;

-- Improve provisions to allow for the use of ‘Automatic Identification and Data Capture’ (AIDC) technologies in order to remove physical markings on freight wagons;
+- Improvement of provisions to allow for the use of ‘Automatic Identification and Data Capture’ (AIDC) technologies in order to remove physical markings on freight wagons;

-- Examine requirements for an improved protection of train drivers, such as availability of toilets in freight locomotives
+- Examining requirements for an improved protection of train drivers, such as availability of toilets in freight locomotives.